Timothy M. Gomez, PhD

 Research Statement

-Work in my laboratory focuses on the intracellular mechanisms that regulate growth cone motility and behavior.
+Research in the Gomez laboratory is directed toward understanding the molecular mechanisms that regulate the assembly of the human nervous system during embryonic development.
+In particular, we are interested in elucidating the intracellular signals that control growth cone movements during the guidance of developing axons and dendrites to their targets.
 Growth cones are sensory-motor specializations at the tips of all growing axons and dendrites that detect and transduce extracellular cues into guided outgrowth.
 Great advances have been made in recent years in our understanding of the factors that contribute to guided axon extension.
 Many new classes of ligands and their receptors have been discovered and we are beginning to appreciate how growth cones integrate multiple extracellular stimuli and convert those signals into stereotyped behaviors.

 Selected Publications